-By then I had paid attention to my own voice long enough to identify the feeling.
-I was attracted to her.
+By then I had paid attention to my own voice long enough to identify what I felt the moment I saw her as sexual attraction.
 My body resonated like an untouched string that sings with its harmonic.
 It caught me by surprise.
-I had never been attracted to a woman before, and didn’t know what to do with all I was feeling.
+I’d never felt that way toward a woman before and didn’t know what to do with all I was feeling.
 Yet I knew what NOT to do.
 I wouldn’t ignore it.
 I wouldn’t shove it in a box and sit on the lid and pretend it didn’t exist.
-I wouldn’t call it bad.
-I had committed myself to embracing the dichotomic yin and yang of my own existence, and resolved to pay attention to all that was inside of me, rather than slapping on a label and repressing what I didn’t understand.
+I wouldn’t call it “bad.”
+I had committed myself to embracing the dichotomic yin and yang of my own existence and resolved to pay attention to all that was inside of me, rather than slapping on a label and repressing what I didn’t understand.
 I didn’t know what would happen, but was determined to remain open to the experience, wherever it might lead.

 “You make me so nervous.”
 My words sound foreign, transfigured by the salty air.